vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 Your workflow to make a website with Acode and Termux is the following:

 1. Create a project on Acode: Make a folder.
 Create files.
 Write some code.
 1. View what you have done on Acode with live-server: Open Termux.
-Move to the folder of your *working directory* (a folder that contains an `index.html` file).
+Move to the folder of your *working directory* (a folder with an `index.html` file).
 Execute `live-server .` (with a dot at the end).
 1. Make your working directory a git repository: Open Termux.
 Execute `git init`.
 1. Keep writing code until you are done.
 1. Upload your project to a remote repository (online Git repository): Open Termux.
 Stage all the changes that you have made.
 Create your first commit.
 Add a Git remote URL (Uniform Resource Locator).
 Push all the changes and files to your remote repository.